5 Change Management Best Practices to Learn from Big Companies

 Show Appreciation for Even the Smallest Achievements

 Managing organizational change is just as important as implementing it.
-After you start change management processes, you must keep celebrating big and small achievements.
+After you start change management processes, you must keep celebrating short term wins and big achievements.

 But most importantly, you should celebrate the individuals who accomplished those wins.